brichwin/MathCATForWeb/README.md

   - If it builds successfully, you should get a message like: "Your wasm pkg is ready to publish at .../MathCATForWeb/pkg."

 ## Files in the `pkg` folder.
-When you build your project using wasm-pack, the pkg folder contains several files.
+After the project is built using wasm-pack, the pkg folder contains several files.
 Here is a description of each file:
  - mathcat_web_bg.wasm: The WebAssembly binary.
 This is the core file that contains the compiled WebAssembly code.
  - mathcat_web.js: This JavaScript file provides the bindings to interact with the WebAssembly module.
 It typically includes functions to initialize the WebAssembly instance and to call its exports.
  - mathcat_web_bg.js: This is a JavaScript glue code file that handles the low-level interaction between the WebAssembly binary and JavaScript.